pemorse/Tagger/README.md

 1] MacOS 10.7 to 10.11.6.
 Currently untested on MacOS 10.12

 2] Quartz Composer 4.6.2 or greater (available here (requires developer account): https://developer.apple.com/download/more/ - look for Additional_Tools_for_Xcode_8.dmg if you are running MacOS 10.11 or later; look for Additional_Tools_for_Xcode_7.dmg on MacOS 10.10 or earlier.
-Quartz Comnposer is located inside the 'Graphics' folder.
+Quartz Composer is located inside the 'Graphics' folder.

 3] Quartz Composer plugins/patches: